Church of Ireland Dioceses & Diocesan Records

 |

-Which parishes were in which dioceses?
-I'm afraid that this information is not on the Placenames website but I included the diocese on my Church of Ireland Parish Record Finder spreadsheets, having consulted a wide range of sources.
+The next step is to place the parish in the right diocese.
+I'm afraid that this information is not on the Placenames website but I have included the diocese on my Church of Ireland Parish Record Finder spreadsheets, having consulted a wide range of sources.
 Samuel Lewis's Topographical Dictionary of Ireland of 1837 also appeared to be scrupulous in listing which diocese a parish living fell under so check his work for your placename / parish if you are struggling to find it elsewhere.

-Which parishes were in which dioceses?
-I'm afraid that this information is not on the Placenames website but I included the diocese on my Church of Ireland Parish Record Finder spreadsheets, having consulted a wide range of sources.
+The next step is to place the parish in the right diocese.
+I'm afraid that this information is not on the Placenames website but I have included the diocese on my Church of Ireland Parish Record Finder spreadsheets, having consulted a wide range of sources.
 Samuel Lewis's Topographical Dictionary of Ireland of 1837 also appeared to be scrupulous in listing which diocese a parish living fell under so check his work for your placename / parish if you are struggling to find it elsewhere.

 What about some maps?
-The National Archives of Ireland website did have an early 20th century Church of Ireland diocesan map (this is an archived page) It gives you a good general idea of the location and extent of the majority of the dioceses so get your bearings with this and be sure to check adjacent diocesan records too, if your ancestor's parish was on or close to the borders.
-Note, some of the smaller dioceses appear to absent from this map, probably as result of administrative mergers by that time (this modern Dioceses & Parishes site shows you just how much amalgamation has taken place historically.)
-Brian Mitchell's "A New Genealogical Atlas of Ireland" (see Guides and Finding Aids) has line drawings of the counties showing all their parishes overlaid with baronies and some supplementary notes on which parishes are in which dioceses.
-However, you might have to reach for your crayons and indulge in some trendy adult "colouring in" to try to make sense of the very convoluted way in which this information is given!
+The National Archives of Ireland website did have an early 20th century Church of Ireland diocesan map (this is an archived page.)
+It gives you a good general idea of the location and extent of the majority of the dioceses so get your bearings with this and be sure to check adjacent diocesan records too, if your ancestor's parish was on or close to the borders.
+Note, some of the smaller dioceses appear to absent from this map, probably as result of administrative mergers by that time.

 Firstly, and sadly, the actual marriage licence bonds and original wills for this period have largely been lost in the oft reported Four Courts conflagration of 1922.
 What remains are usually official indexes that were made prior to this date or possibly some rare selected transcriptions.
 These can be scant in content but are better than nothing at all.